The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 60 words.
 2.reduce the length of this precis to exactly 50 words.
-3.introduce one of the following words into the precis: besides, if, must, since, unless, until, whether, who.
+3.introduce one of the following words into the precis: must, not, or, since, unless, whereas, whether, who.